New Zealand women's national rugby sevens team: 2024–2025 Sevens Series season

 For the fifth tournament of the season which was held in Hong Kong on 28–30 March 2025 the team was unchanged from that which had triumphed in Vancouver.
 The team went through the pool play undefeated beating China 45-0, United States 33-21 and Brazil 29-5.
 They then defeated Brazil 31-7 in their quarter-final and Canada 41-0 in their semi-final, before disposing of long-time rivals Australia 26-12 in the final to give them their third consecutive Hong Kong sevens title, and 40th tournament title in the sevens series.
 As well as having won 18 consecutive games at Hong Kong the tournament was notable for captain Hirini scoring her 100th try in the pool play game against Brazil.
 Unusually, Stacey Waaka didn't score a try during the tournament.
-The only downside was a leg injury to Manaia Nuku in the final, which resulted in her having to be piggy-backed by a fellow team member to the awards ceremony.
+The only downside was Nuku rupturing her anterior cruciate ligament (ACL) in the final, which resulted in her having to be carried from the field and later piggy-backed by a fellow team member to the awards ceremony and the haka.
+The injury ruled her out from playing for the rest of the season.

-For the sixth tournament of the season which was held in Singapore on 4-6 April 2025 the team was unchanged from that which had triumphed in Vancouver and Hong Kong.
+For the sixth tournament of the season which was held in Singapore on 4–6 April 2025 the team was unchanged from that which had triumphed in Vancouver and Hong Kong.
 The team went through the pool play undefeated beating China 38-0 and Brazil 48-0.
 With no quarter-finals being played they then defeated France 40-13 in the semi-final, before crushing Trans-Tasman rivals Australia 31-7, in what was their 28th Cup final against each other.
 Over the four matches of the tournament the team outscored their opponents by a margin of 147 to 21.
 By winning both of their pool matches New Zealand gained sufficient points to ensure that they retained the league series title, finishing with 116 points, 10 points ahead of their closest rival, Australia.